-How to enter the Dark Zone
+How to recruit the Dark Zone officer and enter the Dark Zone

 A feature that was a significant point of contention for many in the first game makes a comeback for the sequel, with gear normalisation meaning everybody is on an equal footing once they enter the Dark Zone regardless of what equipment they’ve earned up to that point.